2002 Nissan Pathfinder Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2002 Nissan Pathfinder
+A guide to repairs, service, and maintenance costs for your 2002 Nissan Pathfinder

 This limited regional recall is for vehicles currently registered or first sold in Florida, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
 Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
 Honda dealers will replace the affected airbag inflator modules to correct this concern.

 Airbags use a chemical reaction contained in an inflator module to create the pressure necessary to inflate the bags when deployment is required.
 These vehicles are being recalled because the front passenger airbag inflator may produce excessive internal pressure when deployed.
 As a result, the inflator module could rupture, causing metal fragments to strike vehicle occupants.
 Dealers will inspect and replace any defective passenger front airbag inflator modules found.